google/xls/docs_src/fuzzer.md

 information about the IR generated from the DSLX sample such as the number and type of each IR op as well as the bit width and number of operands.

+The summary information also includes a timing breakdown of the various operations performed for each sample (sample generation, IR conversion, etc).
+This can be used to identify performance bottlenecks in the fuzzer.

 The summaries can be read with the tool `//xls/fuzzer/read_summary_main`.
 See usage description in the code for more details.